-Wondering where to watch Super Bowl LIV at Walt Disney World?
-In this post, we cover the best places to see the San Francisco 49ers play the Kansas City Chiefs on February 2, 2020.
+Wondering where to watch the Super Bowl LVII at Walt Disney World?
+In this post, we cover the best places to see the Big Game on February 12, 2023.
 From Disney Springs sports bars with huge screens to more obscure resort options that won’t have huge lines or ridiculous crowds.

 A couple of years ago, we were staying on-site at Walt Disney World during the Super Bowl.
 We started out at Planet Hollywood Observatory in Disney Springs, which went from a ghost town in mid-afternoon to quite crowded by the time we left.
 Also worth noting that part of the restaurant was reserved for a private event that night–presumably a Super Bowl viewing party.
 Private events consuming space in popular venues is something to be mindful of when choosing a place to watch the game.